Lockheed XP-58 Chain Lightning: Design and development

 The 37 mm (1.46 in) M4 autocannon was originally selected for a quadruple mount in the nose, but the trajectory of the 37mm shells dropped lower than other weaponry, limiting its effective range.
 A hydraulically articulated nose that could be bent up to correct this problem was tried, but was dismissed as too complex.
-Then, a 75 mm (2.95 in) M5 autocannon paired with twin .50 in (12.7 mm) machine guns was tried and proved much more successful.
+Then, a 75 mm (2.95 in) M5 autocannon paired with twin .50 caliber (12.7 mm) machine guns was tried and proved much more successful.

+In January 1943, the USAAF initiated a separate program to build a dedicated photographic reconnaissance aircraft with superior range, altitude and speed characteristics, as the loss of air bases in China had placed strategic targets in Japan beyond the range of almost all existing Allied aircraft, and some USAAF leaders objected to diverting bombers such as the B-29 to serve in a pure reconnaissance role.
+Lockheed proposed a modified version of the XP-58.
+However, in August 1943, General Henry H. Arnold chose the Hughes XF-11 over the Lockheed against the recommendations of Air Materiel Command, which said that Hughes Aircraft lacked the expertise and industrial capacity for mass production.
+The XF-11 would be plagued by technical and managerial delays and never entered service; Arnold later publicly expressed regret for his decision.
+The Northrop F-15 Reporter, a development of the P-61 Black Widow, would enter service in this role.

 Testing

 In February 1943, use of another engine, the Allison V-3420, was necessary due to poor progress with the Tornado engine development.
 With this change, the second XP-58 was resurrected.
 The XP-58 had its first flight on 6 June 1944, but flight test work on the XP-58 took second place to other higher priority developments.
 Eventually, 25 test flights were completed.
 The XP-58 was then flown to Wright Field for USAAF acceptance tests, even though the turbo-superchargers were experiencing torching and a number of systems were not installed including provision for cockpit pressurization and armament with its fire-control equipment.
 Although the prototype arrived at Wright Field on 22 October 1944, the aircraft was a maintenance headache and no further trials were conducted.
 The construction of the second prototype was abandoned.